|Project Overview|| Planning Documents

 The second phase of the project moved to the west end of the corridor, encompassing the roundabout at the intersection of 7th Avenue and 7th Street.
 The City was awarded a $1 million grant from the Iowa Department of Transportation's Clean Air Attainment Program for the installation of the roundabout.
 Construction began in the spring of 2016 and the intersection opened in November of that year.

-Additionally, construction is underway on 6th and 7th Avenues from 26th Street to 31st Street.
-An area developer is working with the City in a public/private partnership.
-This section of the project includes a divided 4-lane road, a roundabout over the former location of Marion Iron, street lights, multi-use pathways, hardscaping and landscaping.
+Additionally, construction was completed in 2017 along 7th Avenue from 26th Street to 31st Street; this area included the construction of a roundabout which will connect the extension of 6th Avenue to 7th Avenue near 26th Street.
+An area developer is working with the City in a public/private partnership to construct the remaining phases of the Central Corridor Project.
+The remaining phases will include a divided 4-lane road, a roundabout at 6th Avenue and 15th Street, street lights, multi-use pathways, hardscaping and landscaping.

 Periodic updates, specific to this project, will be sent out as additional information is available.
 Request to be added to that list by contacting Mike Barkalow.